How to make a clean and modern data analysis, Part I.

 Please read this before messaging the teaching team.

 A late submission is defined as any work, including quizzes, submitted after the deadline.
 For a late submission, the student will receive a 50% scaling of their grade for the first occurrence, and will receive a grade of 0 for subsequent occurrences.
-In all cases, late submissions past 24 hours will receive a zero.

 For this course, a “conflicting responsibility” includes needing to travel for a conference or field work.